supercollider/supercollider/README_OS_X.md

 Standalones
 ------------

+**NOTE**: *Standalone support has fallen behind in the 3.7 release.
+These instructions may not fully work on recent versions of master.
+They should still apply to older versions of SuperCollider.*

 To create a "standalone" app using cmake, you need to use the "standalone" flag.
 For example, to create a standalone whose name is MyFabApp: